 - FSR claims that by delaying the fiduciary rule they “continued our industry leadership to ensure consumers have access to affordable finance advice that serves their best interests.”

 FSR worked to delay the Department of Labor’s (DoL) conflict of interest (or “fiduciary) rule for retirement investment advice.
 Without the fiduciary rule there are huge loopholes in retirement savings protections that make it easy for salesmen who present themselves as “advisers” to put maximizing their own compensation ahead of the best interests of their customers.
 In the absence of these protections, sellers of financial products can steer customers to investment products that pay benefits to the seller at the expense of the retirement savings of working families.
+This has led to some families pursuing other options to help bolster savings and ensure financial stability for years to come, such as using your property wealth or looking into different investment chances instead of a savings plan.
+Other families may have put aside a lot of money in their savings to make sure they can live a long and happy retirement.
+And to see all that money lost can be devastating.
+You mustn’t worry though as if you find that a similar thing has happened to you then you could be eligible for equity release to help you get some of that money back so you can spend it how you wish.
+Make sure you do your research before making any further decisions.
 The Department of Labor has demonstrated that ordinary savers lose tens of billions of dollars a year due to these conflicts of interest.

 - FSR led efforts to override a Department of Labor rule to allow government-run and mandated IRA plans at the state and local levels.
 FSR claims those plans “weaken consumer protections and threaten the retirement security of millions of Americans” and “would have allowed these mandated state and local-run plans to operate outside of the protections afforded by the Employee Retirement Income Security Act (ERISA).”